Philosophy, Ethics & Religion

 Students are encouraged to engage in a personal process of reflection and discovery of their own views and beliefs.

-The Department also teaches GCSE and A Level Philosophy, Ethics and Religion (the OCR RS specifications), a subject that is extremely popular with our students with 90 currently studying for external examinations, and very well regarded in higher education and the wider world of employment.
+The Department also teaches GCSE and A Level Philosophy of Religion and Ethics, a subject that is extremely popular with our students with around 80 currently studying for external examinations, and very well regarded in higher education and the wider world of employment.
 Students examine the work of a vast range of influential thinkers such as Plato, Aristotle, Freud, Mill and Wittgenstein.
-We also examine the religious traditions of Christianity and Buddhism.
 Studying philosophy and ethics provides an excellent way for students to think clearly about a wide range of issues.
 By learning to analyse the arguments for and against any position, they develop skills which can be transferred to many other areas of life.

 Learning beyond the classroom

-We offer several opportunities to hear prominent speakers in this field such as Dr Peter Vardy and Dr John Frye and Upper 3 students visit the Shri Swaminarayan Hindu Mandir every summer.
-Regular meetings of Philosophy Society encourage debate with recent events led by staff and students focussing on Medical and Environmental Ethics.
+We offer several opportunities to hear prominent speakers in this field such as Dr Peter Vardy and Dr John Frye and Upper 3 students have recently visited the Shri Swaminarayan Hindu Mandir.
+Regular meetings of Philosophy Society encourage debate with recent events led by staff and students having titles such as Medical Ethics and the Law, Henry David Thoreau and the American Wilderness, The Better Angels of our Nature, Steven Pinker on Why Violence Has Declined, Why Philosophy matters in Schools, Physics and Free Will, Human Rights, Structuralism, What is Tolerance? and Jean-Paul Sartre.